bovinezro/hangman/README.md

 # hangman
-text-based hangman game, written in python
+Text-based word guessing game, written in python 3.

+The word list should contain a list of newline-separated words.
+Capitalization is ignored.
+Only letters (no numbers or special characters).
+An example word list is included.